aRandomMenno/TappsBox/README.md

 # Automaticly opens boxes in tapps evolution games, using this program.

+> A program that will automaticly open boxes in tapps evolution simulator games.

 ## What you need:

 - And a computer with a program to mirror your screen to your computer.
 I use [scrcpy](https://github.com/Genymobile/scrcpy) for this.
   - using this method might require USB-debugging to be **enabled**.
-- Python 3.11.x+ [download](https://www.python.org/downloads/) with the following library's:
+- Python 3.11 or higher [download Python](https://www.python.org/downloads/) with the following library's:
   - pyautogui
   - keyboard
   - opencv-python